 There were other issues as well besides chasing losses.
 I gamble to win, I gamble to feel good, I gamble to try and feel something I’ve never felt before.
 Five years ago if I’d won $15,000 I’d have ran down the street going crazy thinking I’d just won the lottery.
 But after you’ve had a few big wins they kind of start losing their luster, especially when you’re down so much overall.
 And in a strange twist of fate, I think I began not only chasing losses, but also chasing big wins too.

 Just the same as drinking or drugs or insert other destructive behaviour here, it always takes more and more to make you feel what you felt before.
 Only I didn’t have the bankroll to risk reaching those heights and I knew it.
 So about three years ago I did the sensible thing, and just stopped gambling altogether.
 It was actually quite easy.
 I just got tired of losing money and then feeling nothing when I did win some back.
 In a nutshell, nothing positive was coming from gambling anymore.

 I’ll tell you something else though.
 I still think about that $100,000 Hong Kong I’m down.
 In the future if I ever amass enough disposable income where I can afford to chase it, I just may chase it, I don’t know.
 I’m stubborn that way.
 It’s probably one of my larger character flaws, and why I have this gambling issue to begin with.

 Anyway if you can identify with anything that I just wrote, then you might need to ask yourself some serious questions about your gambling activity and why you do it.
-I found this list on Addiction.com which highlights signs of gambling problems.
+I found this list on the former Addiction.com site which highlights signs of gambling problems.
 If any of these scenarios apply to you, then it’s time to quit gambling and seek help if you can’t do it alone.

 • being preoccupied with gambling, playing lotto, going to the casino, gambling online, etc